Christmas in Equatorial Africa falls in the middle of the very hottest, and the very wettest time of the year.

-We had been sharing our diving boat with a little piglet which had been living outside the accommodation since early November, growing fat on leftovers.
+The diving team and the boat’s crew had been sharing the boat with a piglet, which had been living outside the accommodation since early November, growing fat on leftovers.

 It squeaked its delight upon seeing as every morning, and we spoke to like it was a dog, rubbing it behind its ears while it oinked its pleasure.

 Christmas began on Christmas Eve.

 Pig was no longer tied up in the scuppers outside the galley, and our days diving, was not spent working, but harvesting Atlantic crayfish, for the traditional Christmas Eve crayfish cookout, at the divers workshop.

 We did meet pig again, but this time he had an apple in his mouth, and he tasted delicious.